ASDlikeS/cloudflare-phishing/README.md

 # In directory Frontend you have to install dependencies for bun
 $ bun install

-# In root directory, you have to install flask from requriments.txt
+# In directory Server, you have to install flask from requriments.txt
 $ pip install -r requriments.txt
 ```